Tips For Buying Snorkel Gear

 A highly-rated childrens snorkel is the Junior Dry Snorkel by Cressi.

 Snorkel fins come in a variety of lengths and foot sizes.
 There is no one-size fits all.
 The main design feature on snorkel fins is the length.
 The longer the fin, the more energy required to use them.
 The longer the fin, the faster you can go but that is not really necessary when snorkeling.
-Longer fins are more common for use in scuba diving.
+Longer fins, such as over 18 inches, are more common for use in scuba diving.
 Shorter fins are preferable for snorkeling since they are easier to use and pack better for traveling.
 You may find shorter fins listed at boogie-board fins.

 Most rental gear and tour boat gear are the longer fins without adjustment straps, since they tend to cater to the scuba crowd.
 These are not ideal for beginner/intermediate snorkelers.